As this is an evolving situation, we will provide updated information as it becomes available.

 Generally, vaccines work by triggering a person's immune system to develop protection against a disease.
 COVID-19 vaccines help our bodies develop immunity to the virus that causes COVID-19 without us having to get the illness.
 Different types of vaccines work in different ways to offer protection.

-As of January 6th there are two vaccines which are being used in New Jersey.
-One developed by Pfizer and one by Moderna.
-Both of the vaccines have received an FDA Emergency Use Authorization (EUA) and are messenger RNA vaccines (mRNA).
-Unlike many other vaccines which put a weakened or inactivated germ into our bodies, mRNA vaccines instruct our cells how to make a specific protein—or even just a piece of a protein—that triggers an immune response inside our bodies.
+Two are known as messenger RNA (mRNA) vaccines.
+One has been developed by Pfizer and the other by Moderna.
+Unlike many other vaccines, which put a weakened or inactivated germ into our bodies, mRNA vaccines instruct our cells how to make a specific protein—or even just a piece of a protein—that triggers an immune response inside our bodies.
 That immune response, which produces antibodies, is what protects us from getting infected if the real virus enters our bodies.

-Both vaccines require two doses and have proven to be highly effective in preventing symptomic infection of COVID-19 with efficacy rates in the mid-90% range shortly after the second dose has been administered.
-Learn more.
+Both mRNA vaccines require two doses and have proven to be highly effective in preventing symptomic infection of COVID-19 with efficacy rates in the mid-90% range shortly after the second dose has been administered.